giosg/design-system/README.md

 The main benefit of using Playwright is its ability to consistently test across three main browser engines (Chromium, Firefox, WebKit) in Docker environments.

 After every CI run, Playwright screenshots and test results are sent to the PR comments.
 This feature comes in handy when you've added a new test and need a screenshot reference or want to update a screenshot reference for the failed test.
 It's particularly useful for ARM-based Mac users, as there is a minor pixel difference between screenshots taken by these systems and Linux (even when running in Docker).
-Therefore, we consider screenshots captured by CI as the main reference.
+Therefore, we consider screenshots captured by CI as the source of truth.

 By default, Playwright does not update failed screenshots.
 To get a new reference, you have two options: you can remove failed screenshots and rerun the CI, this way playwright will create a new screenshot, or you can find the "actual" screenshot of the failed test from the "test-results" folder and then replace your current screenshot with it.